Roggired/Roggired/README.md

   JSF (Primefaces), Thymeleaf.

 - My experience:
-  1 year in ITMO Laboratory of Internet of Things (backend tasks on Java)
+  1.5 year in ITMO Laboratory of Internet of Things (backend tasks on Java)
-  2 years as a teacher assistant at Department of Software Engeneering (ITMO University)
+  2.5 years as a teacher assistant at Department of Software Engeneering (ITMO University)
-  2 months as Full-stack Junior Developer in Tune-It (Saint-Petersburg)
+  7 months as a Full-stack Junior Developer in Tune-It (Saint-Petersburg)
 - :point_right: How to reach me: @cup_of_code on Telegram or leshaego14@gmail.com